-The soil does not have an unlimited supply of K. Therfore, potash fertilization is essential to maintain soil productivity and fertility.

-Successive harvests remove large quantities of potash from the soil and if potash is not sufficiently replaced by fertilization, soils become deficient in K.
+The soil does not have an unlimited supply of K. Therefore, potash fertilization is essential to maintain soil productivity and fertility.
+Successive harvests remove large quantities of potash from the soil, and if the level of potash in the soil is not regularly tested and sufficiently replaced by fertilization when the level is found to be inadequate, soils become deficient in K.